jawrainey/atc/README.md

 ### Environment variables

-The app was developed to make deployment to PaaS a breeze.
-You therefore need to set several environment variables in your production sever.
-(IMPROVE)

 #### Database access

-The [database](https://github.com/jawrainey/atc/blob/master/settings.py#L23) environment variable `DATABASE_URL` needs to be updated (or the default value) to the string of your `postgresql` of your database.
-This enables `postgresql` access.
+To enable `postgresql` access, the [database](https://github.com/jawrainey/atc/blob/master/settings.py#L23) environment variable `DATABASE_URL` needs to be set to the string of your `postgresql` of your database.

 #### Production configuration

-The [environment variable](https://github.com/jawrainey/atc/blob/master/manage.py#L6) `ENV` needs to be set to `prod` to disable debugging and enable `postgresql` database access.
+The [configuration variable](https://github.com/jawrainey/atc/blob/master/manage.py#L6) `ENV` needs to be set to `prod` to disable debugging and enable `postgresql` database access.

 ## Building locally